 Staff will be made aware at Safeguarding training of the characteristics within children and families that may indicate radicalisation or warning indicators of those who may be vulnerable to radicalisation.
+Staff will also have training to ensure they understand our expectations, applicable roles and responsibilities in relation to filtering and monitoring.

 The Manor's Safeguarding Policy covers further detail of the Prevent Duty and how this is implemented at The Manor.